 - Vomit Indiscretion Shot: The young girl Bazu'aal first possesses in the "Demon Girl" episode vomits green fluid, leading the cops to believe she's simply drunk.

-- Your Mom: Bazu'aal cannot help but making the Obligatory Joke when possessing the body of a dog:Bazu'aal in dog's body: Your mother sucks cocks in hell, Minogue!
+- Your Mom: Bazu'aal cannot help but making the Stock Shout Out when possessing the body of a dog:Bazu'aal in dog's body: Your mother sucks cocks in hell, Minogue!

 Minogue: You're a bad dog!